 A comparison of the compliance results obtained from the various wind farm standards used in Australia has been undertaken.
-Noise measurements collected from 10 measurement sites around four different wind farms have been used during our assessment.
+Noise measurements collected from 13 measurement sites around six different wind farms have been used during our assessment.
 Each measurement site selected for this analysis exhibited wind speeds where noise measurements were clearly controlled by wind turbine noise, with only data from those speeds assessed.

 The compliance noise level measured using the 2009 SA Guidelines was selected as a reference level, against which the results from all other compliance measurement methods were compared.
-The measurement results obtained using the other wind farm standards are at levels up to 2.0 dB(A) lower, and 1.7 dB(A) higher than respective SA Guideline results at some measurement locations.
+The measurement results obtained using the other wind farm standards are at levels up to 2.0 dB(A) lower, and 1.7 dB(A) higher than respective SA Guideline results, when L{Aeq} results believed to be increased by ambient noise are discarded.

 Application of NZS 6808:1998 results in the lowest measured compliance levels, with mean level 1.1 dB lower than the SA Guideline.
-This result is attributable to both the use of an $L{A95}$ descriptor rather than $L{A90}$ , and assessment over all wind directions rather than just downwind conditions.
+This result is attributable to both the use of an L{A95} descriptor rather than L{A90} , and assessment over all wind directions rather than just downwind conditions.
 When compared to the NZS 6808:1998 standard, the new NZS 6808:2010 standard provides compliance results approximately 0.4 dB(A) higher.

-AS 4959 provides the highest measured compliance results, with mean difference between the $L{A90}$ and $L{Aeq}$ found to be 1.4 dB when several outlier sites which were believed to have been influenced by extraneous noise are excluded.
+AS 4959:2010 provides the highest measured compliance results, with mean difference between the L{A90} and L{Aeq} found to be 1.4 dB when several outlier sites which were believed to have been influenced by extraneous noise are excluded.

-This paper complements the findings of our paper titled "Comparison of predicted and measured wind farm noise levels and implications for assessments of new wind farms" (Evans and Cooper, 2011), which is also presented at this conference.
-Together they can be used to compare the accuracy of a number of noise prediction methods to compliance results obtained from a variety of compliance measurement approaches.

-Based on the findings of both papers some commentary is provided on the range of alternative compliance measurement methods used in Australia.
-The authors strongly suggest that Methodology 2 of AS 4959:2010 is revised as soon as is practical.
+This paper does not seek to recommend noise measurement descriptors or wind directions that should be used to assess wind farm noise, but rather identifies the differences in measured noise levels achieved by the various measurement techniques.
+Together with the findings in Ref.
+[7], the accuracy of a number of noise prediction methods to compliance results obtained from a variety of compliance measurement approaches can be compared.
+Some commentary has been provided on the range of alternative compliance measurement methods used in Australia.
+The authors strongly suggest that Methodology 2 of AS 4959:2010 is revised as soon as is practical, given the modelling errors that result from variations in topography between the turbines and receivers.